FK Velež Mostar

 Fudbalski klub Velež Mostar (Фудбалски клуб Beлеж Мостар; English: Football club Velež Mostar) is a professional football club based in Mostar, Bosnia and Herzegovina.
-Founded in 1922, the club has a history of being one of the most successful clubs from Bosnia and Herzegovina.
+Founded in 1922, the club is one of the most successful clubs from Bosnia and Herzegovina.

 The club currently plays at Rođeni Stadium (7,000 capacity), but its historic stadium is the Bijeli Brijeg (9,000 capacity).
 Due to the divisions between Bosniak and Croat territories, Velež lost its previous home ground of Bijeli Brijeg in 1992.
 That stadium was largely used by Velež during the glory days of the club, when they triumphed in the 1981 and 1986 Yugoslav Cups.
 The club also reached the quarter-final stage of the 1974–75 UEFA Cup.
 Velež have a bitter rivalry with city neighbours, HŠK Zrinjski Mostar.

 The club is named after a nearby mountain Velež, which in itself is named after one of the old Slavic gods, Veles.
+The club's motto is Mostar u srcu, Velež do groba!
+(Mostar in my heart, Velež till I die!).

 During the time of former Yugoslavia, Velež was always in the Yugoslav First League and the team often ended the season in the top ten.
 Velež was the most popular and most successful team from Herzegovina to play in the top Yugoslav League.
 The team was very popular in Herzegovina, but also had fans all over Yugoslavia, and had a mixture of fans from all three main ethnic groups.

-Today, Velež is in the Football Association of Bosnia and Herzegovina and is active in the Premier League of Bosnia and Herzegovina and regardless of the difficult political situation, still has a mixture of fans from all three main ethnic groups.
-The team was relegated to the First League of the Federation from the Premier League.
+Today, Velež is in the Football Association of Bosnia and Herzegovina and is active in the Premier League of Bosnia and Herzegovina, and still has a mixture of fans from all three main ethnic groups.
+The team was relegated to the First League of the Federation from the Premier League in 2003, and again in 2016.
 However, Velež was promoted to the top league of the country in 2019, and won the Bosnian Cup in 2022.

 In the summer of 2005, the club's assembly returned the five-pointed red star, also known as the petokraka, to their logo.
 The red star has been the symbol of the club since its founding in 1922.